joshuadotbio/mercedcan.com/_posts/2017-01-05-information-security.md

 Information security is a shared effort.
 Since it pertains to communication, it cannot be a one-sided commitment.
 Our common duty is not only to protect ourselves from unlawful mass surveillance, but also to protect the network.
 Our most powerful tool for achieving that is encryption.

-What follows are our recommendations for achieving secure, private, and encrypted communication through instant messaging, voice calling, video calling, email, and file sharing.
+What follows are our recommendations for achieving secure, private, and encrypted communication.
+These recommendations cover instant messaging, voice calling, video calling, email, and file sharing.
 Since data is only as safe as the device where it is stored, we also have a recommendation for encrypting laptop and desktop hard drives.
 As further reading, we provide links to articles that discuss the relative merits of smartphone encryption on different brands and platforms.

 ## Instant Messaging